1909 ECHA season: Montreal vs. Edmonton

 After the challenge, Edmonton would play an exhibition game in Ottawa on January 2, defeating the Ottawa Senators (of the FHL) 4–2.
 Ottawa played the Toronto Pros the same day in Toronto, losing 5–4.
 Lindsay, Pitre and Vair, having played with Edmonton for the challenge, would sign after the exhibition game with Renfrew of the Federal League.
 The players would help Renfrew to the FHL championship.

 After the season, Ottawa took over the Cup, but a series against the Winnipeg Shamrocks could not be arranged and no challenge was played.
-(The Shamrocks would fold before the next season and never played a challenge.)
+(The Shamrocks would fold before the next season and never played a challenge series.)
 Challenges from Renfrew of the Federal Hockey League and Cobalt of the Timiskaming League were disallowed when the Stanley Cup trustees ruled that the players on Renfrew and Cobalt were ineligible, having joined their teams after January 2.

 Post-season exhibition

 Ottawa and the Montreal Wanderers played a two-game series at the St. Nicholas Rink in New York on March 12 and March 13.
 Ottawa won the first game 6–4, and the second game was tied 8–8.